bardram/teaching_digital_mobile_health/wearable_streaming/README.md

   }
   ```

-> **NOTE** - Listening to event normally had to be setup up **before** connecting to the device (this is common to most BLE devices).
+> **NOTE** - Listening to events normally had to be set up **before** connecting to the device (this is common to most BLE devices).

 ### Listen to HR Events

-Now that we have initialized and connected to the device, we can start listen to HR events.
+Now that we have initialized and connected to the device, we can start listening to HR events.
 This is done by;

 ```dart
   void start() {